chef/knife-ec-backup/README.md

     Chef objects.

   * `--skip-version-check`:
-    Skip Chef Server version check.
+    Skip Chef Infra Server version check.
 This will also skip any auto-configured options (default: false)

   * `--only-org ORG`:
     Only donwload/restore objects in the named organization.
 Global